faraazahmad/blog/content/post/find-your-niche/index.md

 the dots will somehow connect in the future.

-So, over the past couple of years that is what I've been trying to do -- explore different areas in software development that fascinate me -- These are most of the things I have tried, and how I went about doing so.
+So, over the past couple of years that is what I've been trying to do -- explore different areas in software development that fascinate me.
+These are most of the things I have tried, and how I went about doing so.

 ## Game development